boxyhq/website/docs/jackson/sso-providers/jumpcloud.md

 # JumpCloud SAML SSO

-In this section, we will show you how to setup your own custom SAML application for JumpCloud SAML.
+In this section, we will show you how to set up your own custom SAML application for JumpCloud SAML.

 ## Create Application

-From your JumpCloud Admin console, click **SSO** from left navigation menu.
+From your JumpCloud Admin console, click **SSO** from the left navigation menu.

-If your application is alread created, choose it from the list and move to the section [Configure Application](#configure-application)
+If your application is already created, choose it from the list and move to the section [Configure Application](#configure-application)

 If you haven't created a SAML application, click plus icon and then **Custom SAML App** to create a new application